abhiramg2021/SimpleNotes/README.md

 # Simple Notes
  This project is a simple notes app in which you can create new notes, delete old notes, and search for specific notes.
+Another cool feature is that you can resize individual notes to whatever size you would like.
 You can also change from light mode to dark mode based on your preference.
-This was created using ReactJS.
+This application was created using ReactJS.

 ## Run the following command in your terminal to view the app: